2004 Democratic National Convention keynote address

-The keynote address at the 2004 Democratic National Convention (DNC) was given by the Illinois State Senator, United States senatorial candidate, and future President Barack Obama on the night of Tuesday, July 27, 2004, in Boston, Massachusetts.
-His unexpected landslide victory in the March 2004 Illinois U.S. Senate Democratic primary made him a rising star within the national Democratic Party overnight, and led to the reissue of his memoir, Dreams from My Father.
-His keynote address was well received, which further elevated his status within the Democratic Party and led to his reissued memoir becoming a bestseller.
+On July 27, 2004, future United States president Barack Obama delivered the keynote address at the 2004 Democratic National Convention, officially titled The Audacity of Hope.
+At the time, Obama was a member of the Illinois Senate and the Democratic Party nominee for the 2004 United States Senate election in Illinois.
+His unexpectedly large victory in the March primary had already made him a rising star within the party, and led to the reissue of his 1995 memoir, Dreams from My Father.
+The speech was well received, which further elevated Obama's political profile and led to his reissued memoir becoming a bestseller.

-Obama first met Democratic presidential candidate John Kerry in the spring of 2004, and was one of several names considered for the role of keynote speaker at the party's convention that summer.
-Obama was told in early July 2004 that he was chosen to deliver the address, and he largely wrote the speech himself, with later edits from the Kerry presidential campaign.
-Delivered on the second night of the DNC in just under 20 minutes, the address included a biographical sketch of Obama, his own vision of America, and the reasons for his support of Kerry for the presidency.
-Unlike almost all prior and all subsequent convention keynote addresses, it was not televised by the commercial broadcast networks, and was only seen by a combined PBS, cable news and C-SPAN television audience of about nine million.
+Obama was selected to deliver the keynote by Democratic presidential nominee John Kerry and his campaign in early July 2004, after Kerry was impressed during joint appearances by the two candidates in Illinois.
+Obama largely wrote the speech himself, with later edits from the Kerry campaign.
+It was delivered on the second night of the convention.
+In just under twenty minutes, the address included a biographical sketch of Obama, his vision of America, and the reasons for his support for Kerry.
+Unlike almost all prior and subsequent convention keynote addresses, it was not televised by the commercial broadcast networks and was only seen by a combined television audience of about nine million on PBS, cable news stations, and C-SPAN.
+Nevertheless, the speech is credited with launching Obama's national political career and leading to his 2008 election as president.
 Since its delivery, several academics have studied the speech, both for the various narratives it describes as well as its implications for racial reconciliation.